nicholas-myers/reducer-todo/README.md

 You get to choose how you want to set up your components.
 Please don't just do this all inside App.
 I know it is a small and simple project, but you will do yourself a great service by setting your app up as if it were going to be a larger application

-- Using the `reducer` hook, set up state in your component.
-Think about what you'll need in order to use the reducer hook, and think about what it returns.
-- Now render your list of todos from your reducer in your app
+x- Using the `reducer` hook, set up state in your component.
+Think about what you'll need in order to use the reducer hook, and think about what it returns. x- Now render your list of todos from your reducer in your app

 ### STEP 3 - Adding todos

-- Build a form to add todos to your list
-- Build a function that will dispatch an action to add a new todo
-- Write the `case` in your reducer for adding a todo (You can create a unique id with `new Date()`)
+x- Build a form to add todos to your list x- Build a function that will dispatch an action to add a new todo x- Write the `case` in your reducer for adding a todo (You can create a unique id with `new Date()`)

 ### STEP 4 - Toggle the completed field

-- Build a function that will dispatch an action to toggle a todo's completed field
-- Invoke this new function when you click on a todo
-- Style your todo to somehow show that it is completed (be creative here!)
+x- Build a function that will dispatch an action to toggle a todo's completed field x- Invoke this new function when you click on a todo x- Style your todo to somehow show that it is completed (be creative here!)
 - Write the `case` in your reducer for toggling the completed property

 ### STEP 5 - Clearing completed todos